 Leaves are not to be raked, blown, or dumped in Township parks or properties.
 Leaves from residents' property are not to be raked or blown into the street.
 IT IS ILLEGAL TO BURN LEAVES IN THE TOWNSHIP.

 How do I dispose of shrubbery and tree trimmings?

 Small shrubs and tree trimmings may be placed in biodegradable paper bags.
 Other trimmings no larger than four feet in length, six inches in diameter, and bundled no more than eighteen inches in diameter can be placed for collection.
 Branches may be brought to the Transfer Station if under six feet in length.
 Logs six inches to eighteen inches in diameter may be disposed of by way of the pit for a charge of four cents a pound.
 We do not accept logs over eighteen inches in diameter.
-Burning twigs and branches is allowed by permit only during the months of April and November.
-Permits are issued through the Fire Department at 610-645-6190.
+BURNING BRANCHES AND TWIGS IS ILLEGAL in the Township.

 How do I dispose of grass clippings?

 Grass clippings are not recycled by the Township.
 They may be disposed of with your regular refuse.
 Do not mix grass with other yard waste which is recycled.
 A recommended disposal method is to leave grass clippings on your lawn as they act as a natural fertilizer and can help improve the soil.

 While the Township does not accept motor oil for recycling, the following service stations will do so: Haliman Sunoco, Woodside & Lancaster Avenues, Ardmore; Fritsch’s Exxon, Montgomery & Woodside Avenues, Ardmore; Mike’s Amoco, 500 Lancaster Avenue, Haverford; and Laird’s Gulf, 949 Montgomery Avenue, Narberth.